apatel762/janitor/README.md

 A program for performing checks on, and enhancing, my markdown notes.

 The name of the project ('janitor') is inspired by the ['note-link-janitor'](https://github.com/andymatuschak/note-link-janitor) by Andy Matuschak.
-I'm using this repo to maintain my own version of his scripts because I want to support regular markdown links (instead of Wikilinks) and I want to have the 'janitor' to extra checks like looking for dead links.
+I'm using this repo to maintain my own version of his scripts because I want to support regular Markdown links (instead of Wikilinks) and I want to have the 'janitor' to extra checks like looking for dead links.

 ## Roadmap